nienow/ng-l10n/README.md

 ### Locale

 By default, the locale of the user's browser will be used to format the numbers.
-But the locale can be set manually.
+The locale can also be set manually.

 #### Set locale